Kamilkampfwagen-II/Chess-Titans-RTX/README.md

 # Chess Titans RTX
 This is an RTX Remix mod for the Chess Titans

-Constant frame and fov patches by [Adam](https://github.com/adamplayer)
+Constant frametime and fov patches by [Adam](https://github.com/adamplayer)

-# Compiling the launcher:
+## Compiling the launcher:
 1. Clone the repository
 2. Run powershell at repo's root
 3. Install [PS2EXE](https://github.com/MScholtes/PS2EXE) powershell module by `Install-Module ps2exe`